 Kane Building Upgrade Works

-The Kane Science Building is 46 years old having been opened in 1971 and needs a major refurbishment both in terms of facilities provided and in terms of the building fabric.
-Some internal improvements have been undertaken in recent years to undergraduate and research laboratories with part funding being secured from the Higher Education Authority under the Devolved Grant for Summer Projects and under the Research Facilities Enhancement Scheme (RFES).
+The Kane Science Building was opened in 1971 and a major refurbishment both in terms of facilities provided and in terms of the building fabric is planned.
+Some internal improvements have been undertaken in recent years to undergraduate and research laboratories with part funding being secured from the Higher Education Authority.

-The first stage of the project required the appointment of a design team to carry out a Feasibility Study for the redevelopment of the Kane Building in its entirety.
+A Feasibility Study has been carried out for the redevelopment of the Kane Building in its entirety.
 This study identified and prioritized the works for the immediate and future phases of the project.
-The design team also had to consider the capacity of existing mechanical and electrical services & utilities, condition of the façade, signage & wayfinding; and the removal of Asbestos Containing Materials (ACM) for the entire building.
+The study also considers the capacity of existing mechanical and electrical services & utilities, condition of the façade, signage & wayfinding; and the removal of Asbestos Containing Materials (ACM) for the entire building.

 |UCC||Tim Cronin||Capital Projects Officer|